-- a.
-Index futures and constituent stock futures for same expiry in F&O segment - b.
-Index futures and constituent stock positions in Cash segment - c.
-Stock futures in F&O segment and stock positions in Cash segment www.nseindia.com providing minimum number of units of stock/stock future required to offset position in index future.
+a) Index futures and constituent stock futures for same expiry in F&O segment

+- b) Index futures and constituent stock positions in Cash segment - c) Stock futures in F&O segment and stock positions in Cash segment

+The offseting positions in respect of (a) and (b) above are computed considering the weightage of that security in the index.
+A file is provided by NSE on its website www.nseindia.com providing minimum number of units of stock/stock future required to offset position in index future.
 The number of units is changed only in case of change in share capital of the constituent security due to corporate action or issue of additional share capital or change in the constituents of the index.